 Intensive Full-Time Year 1

 Semester 1 Semester 2 Semester 3

 PYCL 0502 PYCL 0570 PYCL 0635

 PYCL 0507 PYCL 0584 PYCL 0608

 PYCL 0512 PYCL 0632 ABA 0741

 ABA 0711 ABA 0712 ABA 0751

 Review Practicum Application Deadlines

 Intensive Full-Time Year 2

 Semester 1 Semester 2 Semester 3

 PYCL 0612 PYCL 0645 ABA 0731

 ABA 0721 PYCL 0631 ABA 0756

-ABA 0760 (Elective Practicum I in ABA) ABA 0770 (Elective Practicum II in ABA) ABA 0780 (Elective Practicum III in ABA)
+ABA 0761 (Fieldwork in ABA I - Elective) ABA 0771 (Fieldwork in ABA II - Elective) ABA 0781 (Fieldwork in ABA III - Elective)

 Review BCBA Exam Application Deadlines

 - Seat space in courses is limited.
 Students should register in their desired courses as soon as they are eligible to register. - Students must complete all degree requirements within 5 years from date of enrollment. - After matriculation, students are required to be in continuous enrollment each term.
 Students who register for fewer than 6 credits/term should review financial aid implications.
-Students who fail to enroll in courses MUST have an approved Leave of Absence or will be dismissed from graduate study. - Given the rigor of graduate study in a professional clinical training program, students should work with their Academic Advisor to plan a reasonable course of study based on individual student circumstances (e.g., employment, family obligations). - Please refer to the Course Concentration Offering Guides provided in the MS Counseling Student Center for exact course rotation schedule.
+Students who fail to enroll in courses MUST have an approved Leave of Absence or will be dismissed from graduate study. - Given the rigor of graduate study in a professional clinical training program, students should work with their Academic Advisor to plan a reasonable course of study based on individual student circumstances (e.g., employment, family obligations). - These courses are rotated (not offered every semester).
+Please refer to the Course Concentration Offering Guides provided in the MS Counseling Student Center for exact course rotation schedule.